 11. It is considered bad to raise food over the mouth.

-14. Avoid bending your head closer to the plate while using chopsticks.
+14. Avoid bending your head too close to the plate while using chopsticks.
 Instead, bring the bowl closer to your mouth while using chopsticks.

-15. Never place your elbows on the table while eating.
+15. Never eat with your elbows on the table.

 16. It is not considered good to leave anything on the plate.

-17. The bill is usually paid by the one who has invited.
+17. The bill is usually paid by the person who invited you.